OtterClam/otter-docs/docs/ottopia/events/rarity-competition-s2.md

 * The BRS effect from rolling the Dice of Destiny only lasts for the current epoch, and will be removed as soon as it ends.
 * The Dice results only affect the Otto you choose to roll a dice for.

+The following list shows the percentage of the result types you will get in every single event:

+- Good result:	**42.5%**
+- Bad result:	**34.5%**
+- Options*:	**23.0%**

+*Depending on how you answer the question, you might get good or bad results.

 If you haven’t already minted an Otto NFT from our Genesis Collection, you can do so at the [Ottopia App](http://ottopia.app).
 For more information about the competition and the OtterClam protocol in general, please swim down to our [Discord](https://discord.gg/jdCk93R2) and say hello!

 Until then, OGMI